-1.4 Targetting for HFA.
-Highest priority in the use of WHO's resources is to be given to support the development of national policies, strategies, plans of action, programmes and activities that are specifically targetted towards the attainment of health for all through primary health care, concentrating on the community and first level of referral and support, with a view to covering all the populations in all geographical areas of the WHO and Member States in the Region will place initial emphasis country. on the introduction and attainment of intermediary targets related to the four global indicators for the availability of primary health care to the whole population: (1) safe water in the home or within 15 minutes walking distance, and adequate sanitary facilities in the home or immediate vicinity; (2) immunization against the six target diseases of the Expanded Programme on Immunization (EPI)2; (3) local health care, including availability of at least 20 essential drugs, within one hour's walk or travel; and (4) trained personnel for attending pregnancy and childbirth, and caring for children up to at least 1 year of age.3 Attention will
+1.4.
+Highest priority in the use of WHO's resources is to be given to support the development of national policies, strategies, plans of action, programmes and activities that are specifically targeted towards the attainment of Health for All through primary health care, concentrating on the community and the various levels of referral and support, including district level, with a view to covering all the populations in all geographical areas of the country.
+WHO and Member States in the Region will place initial emphasis on the introduction and attainment of intermediary targets related to the four global indicators for the availability of primary health care to the whole population: (1) safe water in the home or within 15 minutes walking distance, and adequate sanitary facilities in the home or immediate vicinity; (2) immunization against the six target diseases of the expanded programme on immunization; 6 (3) local health care, including availability of at least 20 essential drugs, within one hour's walk or travel; and (4) trained personnel for attending pregnancy and childbirth, and caring for children up to at least one year of age.7 Attention will be paid to other programme targets and activities as a function of their close relationship to the essentials of primary health care.

-1 Resolution WHA33.17 (May 1980)
+^{5.} Resolution WHA33.17 (May 1980).

-2 The six target diseases of EPI are: diphtheria, tetanus, whooping-cough, measles, poliomyelitis and tuberculosis.
+The six target diseases of RPI are: diphtheria, tetanus, whooping-cough, measles, poliomyelitis and tuberculosis.

-3 Global Strategy for Health for All by the Year 2000 (1981), "Health for All" Series No.3, Global Indicators pages 74-76.
+[&]quot;Global indicators", Global Strategy for Health for All by the Year 2000, Health for All Series No.3, WHO, Geneva (1981) pp.74-76.